andyrdt/rl_loans/README.md

-# rl_loans
+# Do models say what they learn?

 A repo for training models via RL to make loan decisions.
+See the [blog post](https://www.lesswrong.com/posts/abtegBoDfnCzewndm/do-models-say-what-they-learn) for more details.

 The loan dataset is based off of the dataset described in [Farquhar et al. 2025](https://arxiv.org/abs/2501.13011).